luapower/pthread/pthread.md

 `func_ptr` is a C callback declared as: `void *(*func_ptr)(void *arg)`.
 Its return value is returned by `th:join()`.

-An optional attrs table can have the fields:
+The optional attrs table can have the fields:

   * `detached = true` - start detached (not very useful with Lua states)
   * `priority = n` - thread priority; must be between pthread.min_priority()